 Another important point is which trainers and which jockeys are set to enter the race.
 When it comes to jockeys, Davy Russell and David Mullins are a few names to jot down – they’ve won the Grand National three times between them in the last four runnings.
 As far as

 trainers are concerned, Gordon Elliott, Willie Mullins, and Mouse Morris have stellar records when it comes to training winning horse – Gordon Elliott has won the Grand National three times and twice in the last two runnings.

 Even though the race is months ahead, you can find the Grand National ante post odds offered by all the operators on the market.
 By looking at Grand National betting odds, you can see how certain horses fare at different operators’ websites on the ante post market and which ones are considered to be favourites.

-If you are considering betting on Grand National 2020, take a look at Tiger Roll odds on a few of the bookmakers’ websites.
-The winner of two consecutive Grand Nationals in 2018 and 2019 is quite reasonably considered to be the first favourite for 2020, as well.
+If you are considering betting on Grand National 2021, take a look at Cloth Cap odds on a few of the bookmakers’ websites.
+Tiger Roll, the winner of two consecutive Grand Nationals in 2018 and 2019 has been withdrawn for 202.
 This is why he has received the shortest odds from all the bookmakers.

-If you look up Tiger Roll odds, you can see that they are 6/1 at the moment with the majority of operators, whereas the second and third favourites stand at 20/1.
-The highest odds that are currently given on the ante post market are 66/1 to horses at the bottom of the list.
+The highest odds that are currently given on the ante post market are 100/1 to horses at the bottom of the list.